macmillanpublishers/blog/_posts/2016-2-1-My-First-Slackbot.md

 ## The App Logic

-Let's start by listing out what we'll be doing in our bot code:
+I start most of my new projects by writing out the logic of what my app will need to do.
+Of course things change as I start coding, but it's a great way to start thinking through how you'll need to structure things and where the dependencies are.
+Here's a linear outline of what we'll be doing in our bot code:

 <ol>
+<li><p><strong>Watch a channel for messages</strong></p></li>
 <li><p><strong>Ignore the bot's own messages</strong></p></li>
 <li><p><strong>Get the current channel, so we know where to post messages to later</strong></p>

-<p>FYI, your bot needs to be a member of any channels that you want her to be active in.
+<p>FYI, your bot needs to be a member of any channels that you want her to be active in--this means both channels where you're planning to talk to her, and channels that you want her to analyze (I don't want my bot--who I shall call TaskBot--posting in my tasks channel, so I'm planning on talking to her and asking her to post my task lists in a different channel).
 Invite her the same way you'd invite any other user.</p></li>

 <li><p><strong>Only respond to messages directed at this bot</strong></p>